6210612815/cn333as1/README.md

 ## APPLICATION FUNCTIONALITIES

-     -Hint the number is higher or lower
+     - Hint the number is higher or lower

-     -Reset game button
+     - Reset game button

-     -Counting Score
+     - Counting Score

-     -Counting wrong guess
+     - Counting wrong guess

-     -User can guess number by type the number in box
+     - User can guess number by type the number in box

 ## DEMO CLIP :